rlhatton/RossROS/README.md

 ## Pre-emptive and cooperative multitasking

-The core rossros.py module uses pre-emptive multitasking, implemented via the concurrent.futures Python package.
+The core rossros.py library uses pre-emptive multitasking, implemented via the concurrent.futures Python package.

-An alternative module, rossros_asyncio.py, instead uses cooperative multitasking, implemented via the asyncio Python package.
+An alternative library, rossros_asyncio.py, instead uses cooperative multitasking, implemented via the asyncio Python package.

 Systems set up with rossros.py should be able to seamlessly transition to using rossros_asyncio.py simply by changing the relevant "import" line in the code, and it can be instructive to compare the behavior of the system under the two approaches to multitasking.